Regaining Ownership After Foreclosure: Statutory Redemption

 If the property sells for less than the mortgage loan amount, the lender will likely seek a deficiency judgment against the mortgagor.
 This is a court order that forces the mortgagor to pay off the remaining home loan balance.
 This includes any unpaid property taxes and late fees.

 This article focuses on the process of statutory redemption.
 If your home is currently in the foreclosure process and facing a foreclosure sale, it is essential to know your state's foreclosure laws.
 See FindLaw's Foreclosure Process and Avoiding Foreclosure sections for more information.

 How the Statutory Redemption Process Works

-If you are unable to pay the redemption price after filing a claim, then you forfeit your claim.
-The purchaser will then acquire the title, all rights and interest in the property.
-If you fail to evacuate the home at this point, you could face eviction or even trespassing charges.
+You give up your claim if you cannot pay the redemption price during the allotted time frame.
+The purchaser then becomes the new owner.
+This means they acquire the title, along with all rights and interests in the property.
+If you fail to evacuate the home at this point, you will likely face eviction or trespassing charges.

 State Statutory Redemption Laws

 In most states, mortgagors may keep possession of the property during the redemption period.
 The redemption period ranges from 30 days to as high as two years.
 Many states reduce the redemption period if the borrower abandons the property.
 Borrowers may also waive their redemption rights in many states.

 The redemption period may also depend on the type of foreclosure proceedings.
 For example, in California a homeowner can redeem the foreclosed property within three months to one year if the foreclosure was judicial.
 If it was a nonjudicial foreclosure instead, the homeowner only has ninety days after the foreclosure sale to pay the total amount of the real estate in question.